 California Medicare Plans, Enrollment Period & More

 Not surprisingly, California is the most populous state in the United States!
-Between the large well-known areas of Los Angeles, San Francisco, San Diego, and more, the amount of people who move to and live in California seems to be continuously growing.
-Therefore, it comes as no surprise that there are also a lot of Medicare-age residents in California trying to navigate the complex world of retirement!
-If you live in California and plan to enroll in Medicare, or if you are already enrolled, it is important to understand the timelines, rules, and options available to you!
+Between the large, well-known areas of Los Angeles, San Francisco, San Diego, and more, the amount of people who move to and live in California seems to be continuously growing.
+Therefore, it comes as no surprise that there are also many Medicare-age residents in California trying to navigate the complex world of retirement, including Medigap and Medicare Advantage plans!
+If you live in one of the best states and plan to enroll in California Medicare plans, or if you are already enrolled, it is vital to understand the timelines, rules, and options available to you.

 What are Medicare Options in California?